often feels like a heaviness or tightness in the chest, and this may spread

 Garlic can help to thin the blood as efficiently as aspirin without the danger of stomach bleeds or ulcers but should be avoided if blood thinners are taken.

-Grapes (red) contain flavonoids, which stop bad cholesterol from oxidising and sticking to artery walls.
+Grapes (red) contain flavonoids, which stop bad cholesterol from oxidising and sticking to artery walls and grape seed extract has been proven to lower blood pressure.

 Hawthorn: In western herbalism, hawthorn is a well-known herb for heart conditions because it is excellent for the cardiovascular system.
 It helps increase blood flow to the heart and improves cardiac muscle contractions, thus leading to a stronger pumping action.
 It also helps increase cardiac performance and output and reduces the heart’s workload.
 Plus, it has an anti-arrhythmic effect that helps steady the heartbeat.
 This herb can be taken in supplement form by way of an extract standardised to contain about 2 to 3 percent flavonoids.
 The general dosage is 300 to 600 mg three times daily.
 Follow this natural treatment for several weeks to a few months.
 Note: Though this herb is safe to use, consult your doctor before taking this or any other herbal remedy.